 The word aguardiente is a mash-up of the words agua, meaning water, and ardiente, meaning burning.
-So it’s the translation of the English term, firewater.
+So it’s the direct translation of the English term, firewater.

 Twenty years ago, most Colombian aguardiente was 40% alcohol.
-Now most is 29%.
+Now most is only 29%.

 Could it be perhaps that water is a cheaper ingredient than alcohol?
 Or maybe it's somehow related to the fact that in Colombia the consumption tax on liquors with more than 35% alcohol was significantly higher than for those with less than 35% alcohol?